Workshops for Summer, 2026

 Professional athletes like LeBron James and Alonzo Ball are taking it upon themselves to hire professionals to produce their own content to enhance their brand via television, social media and the world wide web.
 Companies such as Nike and Under Armour are following suit to promote their products on a grassroots level.
 Mr. Brandon James will provide scholars with his blueprint on what it took to start C2R Productions and create opportunities to produce video content for the likes of C.C.
 Sabathia, formally of the New York Yankees and former NBA great, Antawn Jamison.
 Mr. James will also provide the scholars with an opportunity to get behind the camera and on the editing bay to produce their own video content.

-Los Angeles Clippers
+Los Angeles Dodgers

 Sports Agents & Team Operations

-Damon Jones – Vice President, Assistant GM
+Damon Jones– Vice President, Assistant GM

 Los Angeles Dodgers Baseball Club

-Josh Beaurgard-Bell – Basketball Agent,
+Josh Beaurgard-Bell– Basketball Agent,

 Opening Session: Positioned for Success – Maximizing Your Experience at the Sports Industry Academy